BTA-System/TurboBOS-kernel/CONTRIBUTING-EN.md

 # BOS Contribution Guidelines

 First of all, thank you for your interest in BOS.
-BOS is an operating system kernel project maintained by a single individual and is still under active development.
+BOS is an operating system kernel project maintained by two individuals and is still under active development.

 These guidelines are not meant to restrict you, but to ensure that your time and effort are used effectively.